rayrutjes/wc-order-search-admin/readme.txt

 * Billing Last Name
 * Billing email address
 * Billing Phone number
+* Billing Address (includes postcode, country, city)
 * Shipping First Name
 * Shipping Last Name
+* Shipping Address (includes postcode, country, city)
 * Product SKU contained in the order
 * Status of the order

-As you start typing in the search input, you will see instant results popping up inside of a dropdown menu and you will be able to find the relevant order in milliseconds.
+As you start typing in the search input, you will see instant results popping up inside of a dropdown menu and you will be able to find the proper order in milliseconds.

 Also note that by leveraging Algolia as a search engine, in addition to super fast results as you type, you will also benefit from all the other features like typo tolerance that will make sure that if you misspell for example the customer name, you will still get the relevant orders displayed as part of the results.

 = Automatic synchronization =

-After you properly provided the plugin with your Algolia credentials, the plugin will take care of making sure the search index stays up to date with your WooCommerce orders.
+After you correctly provided the plugin with your Algolia credentials, the plugin will take care of making sure the search index stays up to date with your WooCommerce orders.

 Every time an order is added, updated, trashed or deleted, it will synchronize with Algolia.

-**Note however, that when you first initialize the plugin, you need to index your existing orders.**
+**Note, however, that when you first initialize the plugin, you need to index your existing orders.**

 = WP-CLI command =

-The plugin also offers a [WP-CLI](http://wp-cli.org/) command to allow you to re-index your orders directly from the terminal.
+The plugin also offers a [WP-CLI](http://wp-cli.org/) command to allow you to reindex your orders directly from the terminal.

 Here is how to use it:

 `wp orders reindex`

-Please note that at no point your are forced to use the command line tool, and that the admin settings screen of the plugin also allows you to re-index all your orders.
+Please note that at no point you are forced to use the command line tool and that the admin settings screen of the plugin also allows you to reindex all your orders.

-This is a nice technical alternative though if you have over 50 thousands of records and you want to speed up the indexing.
+The command line approach is an excellent technical alternative though if you have over 50 thousands of records and you want to speed up the indexing.

 Note that there is no limit to how many orders this plugin can handle, and indexing will work with both indexing methods;
 powered by the UI or by using the WP-CLI command line tool.

-The only limitation of the admin UI re-indexing is that you have to leave the page open during the re-indexing process.
+The only limitation of the admin UI reindexing is that you have to leave the page open during the reindexing process.

 = Backend Order Search =

-By default the plugin enhances the default backend search behavior by using Algolia.
+By default, the plugin enhances the default backend search behavior by using Algolia.
 This ensures a consistency between results you see in the list and the ones coming from the autocomplete dropdown.
 If for whatever reason you want to restore the default backend search behavior, you can use the `wc_osa_enable_backend_search` filter hook.